oakserver/oak/docs/index.md

 response is sent.

-Middleware functions allow you to break up the logic of your server into discreet functions that encapsulate logic, as well as import in other middleware that can add functionality to your application in a very loosely coupled way.
+Middleware functions allow you to break up the logic of your server into discrete functions that encapsulate logic, as well as import in other middleware that can add functionality to your application in a very loosely coupled way.

 To get an application to use a middleware function, an instance of an